My wife keeps coming back from her runs saying, “Don, you have to buy me more of these socks.”

 Main Features of Darn Tough Socks

-If you have trouble with odour or sweaty feet, Merino wool is a God-send.
+If you have trouble with odor or sweaty feet, Merino wool is a God-send.
 During a recent 7 day trip I wore a pair for 3 days and they actually still smelled new!

 Apparently merino wool has great anti-microbial and moisture wicking properties that will really help keep your feet cool and dry.
 It also dries very quickly when wet which is great after a long day on the trail.